skelleyboy/skelleyboy.github.io/about.md

 ---

-Currently living in Detroit wokring @ GM
+Currently living in Detroit working @ GM
 <br><br>

 ## Other things I am passionate about